mhei/libbaptismdata/README.md

 This library is intended to allow easy access from others programs and/or other libraries.

-Since the underlaying API of libubootenv already does a great job, this library can focus on the remaining parameterization.
+Since the underlying API of libubootenv already does a great job, this library can focus on the remaining parameterization.

 A command line tool allows to read/write/modify the baptism data from e.g.